microsoft/FluidHelloWorld/README.md

 ## Tutorial

-In this walkthrough, we’ll learn about using the Fluid Framework by building a simple DiceRoller application together.
+In this walkthrough, you'll learn about using the Fluid Framework by building a simple DiceRoller application together.
 To get started, make sure you have cloned this repo and followed the steps above.

-In our DiceRoller app we’ll show users a die with a button to roll it.
-When the die is rolled, we’ll use Fluid Framework to sync the data across clients so everyone sees the same result.
-We’ll do this using the following steps.
+In our DiceRoller app you'll show users a die with a button to roll it.
+When the die is rolled, you'll use Fluid Framework to sync the data across clients so everyone sees the same result. you'll do this using the following steps.

 1. Choose a Fluid data structure to store our Fluid state.
 2. Create a container to hold an instance of that Fluid state.
 3. Write a view to render and modify that Fluid state.

-### Choosing a Data Structure
+### Choosing a data structure

 Fluid's distributed data structures underpin all Fluid apps.
 While distributed data structures are low-level data structures, they provide familiar APIs and consistent merge behavior, and can serve a number of needs directly.